 NJ Woman Wore Hijab to Rob Bank in Garfield, New Jersey

-Passaic Woman Pleads Guilty to Bank Robbery Charges in Garfield and Teaneck, NJ
+Woman Pleads Guilty to Garfield Bank Robbery Charges

 A New Jersey woman reportedly admitted to committing multiple bank robberies, including the robbery of a bank in Garfield, NJ.
 The suspect is 23-year-old Melisa Aquino Arias of Passaic in Passaic County, New Jersey.
 Arias and another woman, 19-year-old Swahilys Pedraza-Rodriguez, allegedly robbed four banks in New Jersey and Pennsylvania.
 According to authorities, they wore elaborate disguises to pull off the robberies.
 On one occasion – the robbery of a Citizens Bank in Tannersville, PA on August 28, 2017 – Arias and Pedraza-Rodriguez allegedly wore nun’s habits; during other robberies, they reportedly wore hijabs to cover their faces.